kloudysky/blockup/README.md

 ## Friending
 ![addFriends](README_assets/addFriends.gif)

-Blockup users are able to sent friend request and receive friend request to other blockup uses.
-After the friend request sending, the friend request receiver will get friend request notification instantly.
+Blockup users are able to sent friend request and receive friend request to other blockup users.
+After the friend request is send, the friend request receiver will get a friend request notification instantly.
 The two-people room will created after the receiver accept the friend request.
 Also. the receiver can cancel the requests they received, and the sender can cancel the requests they sent.

-The friends page shows the list of the user's friends with their last conversation and pictures.
+The friends page shows the list of the user's friends with their username, profile pictures, and the most recent message between them.
 Users can enter the two-peopele room on the friends page and able to unfriend with their friends.
 However, the the two-peopele room will be deleted once these two people are unfriended.

 ```js